rbturnbull/stemmadot/README.rst

     dot -Tsvg <outputfile> -o <outputfile>.svg
     dot -Tpdf <outputfile> -o <outputfile>.pdf

-You can reroot the tree using the `--root` option:
+You can reroot the tree using the ``--root`` option:

 .. code-block:: bash

     stemmadot <stemfile> <outputfile> --root <root>

-The root will be colored red by default and you can specify the color of other nodes using the `--root-color` option:
+The root will be colored red by default and you can specify the color of other nodes using the ``--root-color`` option:

 .. code-block:: bash

     stemmadot <stemfile> <outputfile> --root <root> --root-color <color>

-Hypothetical nodes will be colored gray by default and you can specify the color of other nodes using the `--hypothetical-node-color` option:
+Hypothetical nodes will be colored gray by default and you can specify the color of other nodes using the ``--hypothetical-node-color`` option:

 .. code-block:: bash

     stemmadot <stemfile> <outputfile> --hypothetical-node-color <color>

-You can specify other colors for nodes by creating a `.toml` file with regex patterns as keys and the corresponding colors as values:
+You can specify other colors for nodes by creating a ``.toml`` file with regex patterns as keys and the corresponding colors as values.
+For example:

 .. code-block:: toml